skalou/VtolVR-Skalou-HORNET/README.md

 > [!NOTE]
 > For now, only the base game aircrafts and the T-55 are affected for the Bobblehead, not the DLC (EF-24G and AH94),
-> maybe doable in modifying the DLC files, but I haven't tried.
+> maybe doable by modifying the DLC files, but I haven't tried.

 ## Contributors